boris-kolpackov/libbuild2-hello/README.md

 !config.import.libbuild2_hello=/home/.../libbuild2-hello-build/module/
 ```

-This global override should be added before creating the `@test`
+This global override should be added before initializing
-configuration.
+`libbuild2-hello-tests`.

 If you are planning to CI such a module, then it must be explicitly marked as
 requiring bootstrap by adding the following requirement to its `manifest`: